Bomber: History

-The first use of an air-dropped bomb (actually four hand grenades specially manufactured by the Italian naval arsenal) was carried out by Italian Second Lieutenant Giulio Gavotti on 1 November 1911 during the Italo-Turkish war in Libya – although his plane was not designed for the task of bombing, and his improvised attacks on Ottoman positions had little impact.
+The first use of an air-dropped bomb (actually four hand grenades specially manufactured by the Italian naval arsenal) was carried out by Italian Second Lieutenant Giulio Gavotti on 1 November 1911 during the Italo-Turkish War in Libya – although his plane was not designed for the task of bombing, and his improvised attacks on Ottoman positions had little impact.
 These picric acid-filled steel spheres were nicknamed "ballerinas" from the fluttering fabric ribbons attached.
-Turks carried out the first ever anti-airplane operation in history during the Italo-Turkish war.
+Turks carried out the first anti-airplane operation in history during the Italo-Turkish War.
 Although lacking anti-aircraft weapons, they were the first to shoot down an airplane by rifle fire.
 The first aircraft to crash in a war was the one of Lieutenant Piero Manzini, shot down on 25 August 1912.